 8. Add Chords

 Your next step will be to add in the chords while either singing or humming.
 You can keep the rhythm even by either tapping your foot or using a metronome.
 Most guitarists practice strumming with a metronome to hone their timing and rhythm.
 It's something you can always practice, not just when you’re learning a new song.

 A good way of mastering a song is to slow it down until you get it just right.
 By slowly working your way through a song, you can identify problem areas and iron them out.
 Speed comes with practice, and you'll soon be playing the song at full speed.

 Once you've practiced the song a couple of times at a slower speed, you can bump it up to the original tempo and become an all-singing, all guitar-playing musical master.

 Read Next: How to Develop a Killer Scream Singing Voice

 The key to playing guitar and singing at the same time is to master each activity individually before combining them.
 Some people are naturally better singers, while others are better guitar players.
 Focus on the skill that you're best at first and practice the song until it becomes second nature.
 Then do the same for the other part.

 Once you've mastered both parts, you can combine them into a cohesive pairing.
+Just like when learning harmony in singing, you must learn synchronicity with ancillary instruments.
 There may be hiccups as you learn to merge chord changes with lyrics while maintaining the same rhythm, but this is where practice comes in.
 Take it slowly.
 Don't worry about making mistakes.
 And you’ll soon be singing and playing guitar like a pro.